reimagined/resolve/docs/advanced-techniques.md

 A merged module's code is included into the resulting application's bundles and behaves as a part of the application.

 For an example on how to use modules, see the [Hacker News](https://github.com/reimagined/resolve/tree/master/examples/hacker-news) sample application.
-This application uses the authentication module and the comments module that reSolve provides.
+This application uses the authentication and comments modules from reSolve.

 ## Upload Files